abhi3700/my_coding_toolkit/wasm_all.md

 ## About
 Web Assembly is the subset of JS.
-It is being used in Web Apps for high performance like games using unconventional languages like C/C++ and many more.
+It is being used in Web Apps for high performance feature like in games using languages like C/C++, Rust and many more.

 ## Links
 * Documentation - https://kripken.github.io/emscripten-site/index.html